Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach McKinstry and the Detroit Tigers will look to beat Daniel Lynch, the Kansas City Royals' starter, on Tuesday at 6:40 PM ET.
+Spencer Torkelson and the Detroit Tigers will take on Bobby Witt Jr. and the Kansas City Royals at Comerica Park on Wednesday.

-The Tigers are favored in this one, at -145, while the underdog Royals have +120 odds to upset.
-An 8.5-run over/under is set in this matchup.
+Bookmakers list the Tigers as -125 moneyline favorites, while giving the underdog Royals +105 moneyline odds.
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.